 The self-drawn design repeats for 2 color drop stitch may be offset as well, resulting in colors being dropped alternately.
 The design shape needs to be created in 4-row blocks in order for the yarn to make it back and forth to the color changer with both colors to complete one design row.
 The second pairs of rows in each 4-row block is erased.
 In this instance as well, rows marked with black squares will pick up loops on the main bed, which are in turn dropped to create the long stitches.
 The second design repeat is offset to try to get sections of it to create loops to be dropped as well.
 The final motif must be a multiple of 8 rows in height if it is to be used as Ayab’s infinite repeat in length.

 Color changes are indicated in the vertical strip in the center of the design.
 This was my starting idea

-The swatch has been quickly pressed, so texture is flattened out, but I am reminded a bit of shadow knits when viewing its purl side
+The swatch has been quickly pressed, so the texture is flattened out, but I am reminded a few shadow knits when viewing its purl side

 In an unaltered 910 with the ability to double the width of the programmed repeat, mylar users are not excluded from exploring a similar fabric.
 The repeat above may be rescaled to half the width, drawn that way, and then use the twice as wide built-in feature.
 Gimp does an “interesting” thing when scaling this design to half width, note the right side of each repeat is an odd number of squares, the left side an even.
 The repeat may be used as is or redrawn, adding or eliminating black squares if symmetry in each shape matters.
 Paintbrush produces the same image, mirrored.

 The explanation: further analysis of the original design reveals the fact that some of the pixel numbers in the design black square blocks are uneven in width.
 In this instance, 3.5 is half of 7, and half pixels cannot be rendered, so the software assigns the split to 4 and 3.